 Some links in this post may be affiliate links.
 This means if you click on the link and purchase an item or service, Remote Bliss may receive a small commission at no extra cost to you.
 But rest assured that all opinions remain our own.

 If you’re looking for where to find virtual assistant jobs for beginners, you’ve come to the right place.
-Before diving into the list, we recommend you check out this guide on how to become a virtual assistant and make money from home.
+We collected all the best sites to find virtual assistant jobs with flexible schedules and decent pay.

 Where to find virtual assistant jobs for beginners: Top 14 websites